-In my heart I have always been what some call a geek.
-I prefer the term "mutation" and I mean that in the most positive sense.
-It is not something one would recognise by my outward appearance, though.
 I haven't watched television for over ten years and feel it has only helped to protect my mind from an ongoing assault of ignorance and mediocrity.
 To not know who Judge Judy is, is a plus in my book.
-I like to be active but detest any and all organised sporting events.
+I like to be active but generally detest most, if not all, organised sporting events.
 Nothing could be more excruciating than sitting around the big screen watching obscenely overpaid, extra-chromosome steroid abusers chasing a ball back and forth or beating the snot out of each other; well, except maybe going to an Andrew Lloyd Webber musical or having breakfast with a televangelist.
 On second thought, I believe I'd still prefer the musical along with the risk of having to go on medication afterward before I'd step foot in a stadium…unless there were televangelists and lions.
 Now that I could go for.

 I lived in Germany for many years and speak the language fluently.
-The current trend of not knowing the difference between "your" and "you're" or "there" and "their" makes me cringe.
-I love language and words, have great respect for them and I find it very unfortunate that language in the U.S. is in a state of devolution (not unlike everything else).
+The current trend of not knowing the difference between "your" and "you're" or "there" and "their" makes me wince.
+I love language and words, have great respect for them, and I find it very unfortunate that language in the US is in a state of devolution (not unlike everything else).
 Oh, yes, I do like Devo.

 I prefer most any kind of vodka as long as it's not the cheap stuff in a plastic bottle.
 Becherovka and cola is my secret favourite.
 A cigarillo and a drink go hand in hand and I say that knowing how it is viewed in the United States.
 Abraham Lincoln is quoted as saying, "It has been my experience that those with no vices have very few virtues."
 I agree.